Build a Minimal LLM Application

 })

-Ollama (select either this or OpenAI above)
+Ollama (use either this or OpenAI above)

 // eino-examples/quickstart/chat/ollama.go